-One of the most stubborn misconceptions surrounding hybrid working is that while individuals stand to gain massively from these new ways of operating, the benefits to organizations themselves are far less clear.
+One of the most stubborn misconceptions surrounding hybrid working is that while individuals stand to gain massively from these new ways of operating, the benefits to organisations themselves are far less clear.
 This is not the case.
-Moving into a new world of work, hybrid working is likely to offer a significant competitive advantage to those organizations that are able to make it work.
+Moving into a new world of work, hybrid working is likely to offer a significant competitive advantage to those organisations that are able to make it work.

-Due to the less demand placed on workplace utilization, hybrid working presents an opportunity for organizations to shrink their office footprints and thus significantly reduce their real estate costs.
-But many organizations are tied into long-term real estate deals – for a range of reasons – that make office downsizing difficult, if not impossible.
-The silver lining for these organizations is that they are now in a position to significantly increase their employee headcount without incurring any additional space-related costs.
+Due to the less demand placed on workplace utilisation, hybrid working presents an opportunity for organisations to shrink their office footprints and thus significantly reduce their real estate costs.
+But many organisations are tied into long-term real estate deals – for a range of reasons – that make office downsizing difficult, if not impossible.
+The silver lining for these organisations is that they are now in a position to significantly increase their employee headcount without incurring any additional space-related costs.

 Hybrid working promises to have a hugely positive impact on the environment.
 With fewer workers coming into the office each day, the need for huge office spaces is significantly reduced.
 Smaller offices not only mean reduced rental costs – they also mean reduced office pollution.And if fewer employees are required to come into the office every day, or travel overseas for business, then pollution associated with commuting (cars/trains/flights etc.) is also likely to drop.When rolled out on a global scale, these changes – relating to office footprints, commuting, and business travel – are likely to mean that the amount of carbon being produced by the corporate world is going to plummet – a major win for society.